Yauco, Puerto Rico: Economy

-Yauco's main crops are coffee, plantains, oranges and tobacco.
-Yauco coffees are a revived specialty origin that, at best, display the qualities that made Jamaica Blue Mountain famous: A deep, vibrant, yet restrained acidity and balanced, gently rich flavor.
-However, this potentially finest of Caribbean coffees is often marred by inconsistency.
-Coffee production and sales from Yauco reached faraway places such as Europe in the 19th century and many non-Yauco coffee producers even tried to link their products to the city.
-Cafe Yaucono is a well-known Puerto Rican coffee brand that is named after Yauco.
+The main crops include coffee, plantains, oranges and tobacco.
+Yauco coffees are a revived specialty origin that display the qualities that made Jamaica Blue Mountain famous: A restrained acidity and rich flavor.
+However, this Caribbean coffee is often marred by inconsistency.
+Coffee production and sales from Yauco has reached faraway places such as Europe in the 1800s.Due to which, Cafe Yaucono is a well-known Puerto Rican coffee brand that is named after Yauco.
 Yauco also produces textiles and other light manufactured materials.

-Sartorius pharmaceuticals, located in Yauco, expanded their current operations there in mid 2019.
+Sartorius pharmaceuticals expanded their current operations there in mid 2019.

 Culture

 Festivals and events

 Yauco celebrates its patron saint festival in October.
 The Fiestas Patronales de Nuestra Virgen del Rosario is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.

 Other festivals and events celebrated in Yauco include: